Using TalkingPoints to Connect, Model and Promote Awareness

 Family engagement.

 A study in the Journal of Child and Family Studies in October of 2017 surveyed over 1400 parents and guardians of children in grades 2, 4 and 6 participating in one such program to monitor their perceived influence on their children’s bullying behavior and responses to being bullied.
-The study found that involving families in school-wide bullying prevention programs is critical to the success of the program (Lester et al. 2017).
+The study found that involving families in school-wide bullying prevention programs is critical to the program’s success (Lester et al. 2017).

 It’s that simple.
 Involving families in their children’s education—including socially and emotionally—is paramount to their success.